 If you’re looking to do some cycling and unwind on some quiet mountain roads around Asheville look no further than Madison County, North Carolina.
-Madison County hosts some of the most scenic and challenging routes for cyclists in the United States.
+You will be astounded by what some consider some of the most scenic and challenging routes for cyclists in the United States.
 Riders come from all over the world to enjoy the beautiful mountains of Western North Carolina and to push themselves on our county’s roads.
-With several bike shops and gorgeous country roads many consider Madison County one of the best kept secrets in the cycling world.
-Whether you prefer road cycling or off-road adventures, Madison County has something to offer you.

 Madison County is located just 15 miles north of Asheville, North Carolina and has everything you need for a weekend in the mountains or just a day of cycling.
 Both beginners and expert riders can find the right route that suits their goals, be sure to check out the many local favorite routes as well as their linked Strava links.

 A top-tier destination for cycling enthusiasts, the deep valleys and the slopes of the Appalachian Mountains will challenge riders alternating between cruising and pushing themselves to the limit.
 Check out some of our favorite routes!